 However, many researchers lack the time and knowledge to share their data properly.
 In a survey of 7,000 academics, 46% cited difficulties with organizing their data, 33% didn’t know which repository to use and 26% felt they didn’t have time.*

 “I had a really great experience using Springer Nature Research Data Support.
 The process was straightforward, and the team were very helpful…I opted to use the service because I wanted to make sure that the data accompanying my paper are as accessible as possible, and this presents an ideal way.”
 Dr Samantha Giles, Research Fellow, University of Oxford (https://doi.org/10.1038/nature23654)

 Below is an example of a researcher’s dataset that we published in the Springer Nature figshare repository.
-The annotations highlight key features added by our research data editors, such as the comprehensive description and meaningful title.
-Our editors also added a data availability statement and data citation on the published paper, linking the paper to the figshare dataset.
+The annotations highlight key features added by our research data experts, such as the comprehensive description and meaningful title.
+Our data experts also added a data availability statement and data citation on the published paper, linking the paper to the figshare dataset.

 The paper, published in Nature, with a data availability statement and data citation:

 *Stuart, D., Baynes, G., Hrynaszkiewicz, I., Allin, K., Penny, D., Lucraft, M., & Astell, M. (2018).
 Whitepaper: Practical challenges for researchers in data sharing.